-Here, we summarize the training parameters used for the different experiments. $N_{\rm it}$ gives the number of training iterations, $\text{lr}$ the learning rate, $\lambda$ the weighting factor for the constraints in \eqref{eq:cLG}, $\lambda_{\rm Wu}$ the weighting factor for the statistical constraint from \citet{Wu2020}.
+Here, we summarize the training parameters used for the different experiments. $N_{\rm it}$ gives the number of training iterations, $\text{lr}$ the learning rate, and $\lambda$ the weighting factor for the constraints in \eqref{eq:cLG}.
 In the column `clamping', the range is given to which network parameters of the discriminator $D$ were clamped in order to enforce the Lipschitz constraint in WGANs \citep{Arjovsky2017}.
-The ADAM optimizer \citep{Kingma2014} was used for training the networks, with hyperparameter values $\beta_1$ and $\beta_2$; after $100\,000$ iterations, as well as after $150\,000$ iterations, if applicable, the learning rate was reduced by a factor of $0.2$.
-For the synthetic dataset, the learning rate was kept constant.
-The parameter $N_d$, which gives the number of discriminator updates per generator update, was chosen as $1$.
+The ADAM optimizer \citep{Kingma2014} was used for training the networks, with hyperparameter values $\beta_1$ and $\beta_2$; a scheduler was employed that reduced the learning rate by a factor of $f_{\rm sched}$ after $it_{\rm sched}$ iterations.
+The weighting factor for the statistical constraint from \citet{Wu2020} was chosen as $\lambda_{\rm Wu} = 1$.
+The weighting factor for the gradient penalty in WGAN-GP was chosen as $\lambda_{\rm GP}=10$.
+The parameter $m$, which gives the number of discriminator updates per generator update, was chosen as~$1$.